mayrsascha/Incognitokiller/README.md

 # Incognitokiller
-Kills all Chrome Incognito tabs before login
+Kills all Chrome Incognito tabs when the screen gets locked